 About the Hosts: J. Dagmar Bowen is the Director of Financial Aid for Embry-Riddle Aeronautical University – Worldwide, a campus of nearly 25,000 students.
 Bowen directs a major department within the university that oversees grants, scholarships, and educational loans for Embry-Riddle Worldwide students.

 Dr. Mark S. Bellnap is an Assistant Professor in the Business Department and Master of Business Administration in Aviation Program Chair at Embry-Riddle Worldwide.
 He has been a financial scholar and practitioner for more than 30 years and is a certified government financial manager.
 Dr. Bellnap holds three master’s degrees – including an MBA in accounting – and a doctorate in public administration.

-NOTE: Postponed due to illness.
+NOTE: Postponed from April 8 due to illness.